mc-cat-tty/MSP430-display/README.md

 The `display7x4.c` library contains no external dependencies, it only requires one of the following compiler to be built successfully:
  - GNU for msp430f5529
  - TI compiler for msp430f5529

 These compilers have been tested and they work fine with the functions in the library.

-I suggest you to work on either CCS or IAR environments

 ### How to use it
 Keep in mind to call the `init()` function before using any function defined in the library.